-Online Dating Photos: Your Guide To What They are, How To Present Yourself And What To Avoid and What Your Photos Reveal About You
+Online Dating Photos: Your Guide To What They are, How To Present Yourself, What To Avoid and What Your Photos Reveal About You

-Online dating photos — wait, that’s a thing?
-Yes, absolutely.
-As a photographer, I have noticed the subtle nuances in online dating photos and how they are viewed by others.
-The recent explosion in online dating sites and apps has caught many off guard with little to no etiquette to follow.
-Bad or improper photos can completely lower your chances of meeting that special someone online whether it is Tinder, Match, Zoosk, Coffee Meets Bagel, Hinge etc. I recommend clients approach online dating like job-hunting: just as you would never submit a poor resume / application to a potential employer, do not post an online dating profile that you are not proud of.
-I have interviewed countless many matchmakers, stylists, users of online dating sites to figure out what makes for a good profile.
-Here are my list of No No’s to avoid.
+I notice subtle nuances in online dating photos and how they are perceived by others.
+The recent explosion in online dating sites has caught many off guard with little to no etiquette to follow.
+Improper photos can completely ruin your chances of meeting that special someone online.
+I recommend clients approach online dating like job-hunting: just as you would never submit a poor resume to a potential employer, do not post an online dating profile that you are not proud of.
+Here is my list of No No’s to avoid.

 1) Do not post photos with exes.
 (Obvious, but you would be surprised how many people post photos with exes or possible cropped out exes.)

-4) Hold off on photos with your children.
+4) Hold off on photos with your kids.
 (It is great you love your children but simply listing you have children in your profile is enough for now.)

-5) Avoid profile photos with your sunglasses on.
+5) Avoid profile photos with sunglasses.
 (People want to see your eyes!)
-If you really love a photo with your sunglasses on go ahead and use it, just do not litter you profile with them.
+If you must, go ahead and use one only.

-6) Avoid group shots unless you specifically mention who you are in the lineup.
-(The last thing you want to do is have your date mistake you for a friend.)
+6) Avoid group shots unless you specifically mark who you are in the lineup.
+(People don't want surprises nor switch-a-roo.)

 7) No duck-faces nor Snapchat filters (no explanation needed)

-8) Stay away from those vacation photos without you in the photo!
+8) Stay away from photos without you in the photo!
 This is a dating website, not your portfolio gallery.

-9) Avoid staged modeling or portrait photos.
+9) Avoid staged portrait photos and corporate headshots.
 These are often stiff, lifeless and are easily identifiable as being staged.

-12) Stay away from extremely small, blurry and dark photos.
+11) Avoid extremely small, distant, blurry and dark photos.
 (People want to see you and how you look like, not a silhouette.)

-14) Include at least 1 full body photo and make sure to show your face.
-If all your photos are headshots, 1/4 body shots or 1/2 body images, people might assume you have something to hide.
+13) Include at least 1 full body photo and make sure to show your face.
+If all your photos are headshots, 1/4 body shots or from the side, people might assume you have something to hide

 Now that I got all those out of the way, you may be wondering, what can I use?
 You want photos that put you in the best light and that represent who you are.
 Here are my recommendations:

-1) Photos of you smiling .
-If you are brave, candid and embarrassing photos are great.
+1) Photos of you smiling or laughing .
+Candid and embarrassing photos are great.
 It shows you know how to let go, poke fun of yourself and have fun!
-Authenticty conveys confidence.
+Authenticity conveys confidence.

-2) Photos of you doing what you love — do you love dancing? do you love hiking? do you love dressing up for Halloween?
+2) Photos of you doing what you love — do you love dancing? hiking? dressing up for Halloween?
 Show it!
 This requires some planning on your part — you can invest in a Joby Gorillapod so you can take more photos of yourself or you can ask someone to take a photo for you.

 3) Ask someone to take a photo of you.
 It is easier to ask a stranger to take a photo of you while on vacation / tourist place of interest.
 Shy?
 If you struggle with selfies, people may volunteer to help you out.
 Additionally, if you are friendly and offer to take a photo for someone, they will usually reciprocate.

-4) Look for photos of you from events online.
-If there is a photographer at an event you attended recently (sporting, professional, social etc.), you can probably find it online.
+4) Look for photos from events online.
+If there is an event you attended recently (sporting, professional, social etc.), you can probably find photos online.
 Remember to ask the photographer/event organizer where the photos will be posted.

 5) Use a variety of shots (3–6 total photos should suffice).
-1 up close, 1 action photo, 1+ travel photo and 1 candid photo can round out your profile.
+1 up close-up, 1 action photo, 1+ travel photo and 1 candid photo can round out your profile.

 6) Use photos that will engage suitors, invite them to inquire about the backstory behind the photo.
 Where is that view of?
 What event was this photo taken at?

-7) Be sure to label photos with a caption as needed. (i.e. friends, babies, others or the situation/setting).
-Do you want people to question if you have a child or not?
-Do you want people to confuse you with your attractive friend?
+7) Label photos with a caption as needed. (i.e. friends, babies, others or the situation/setting).
+Is that your child or not?
+Who is your hot friend?
 Is that your ex in the photo?
-Your ability to write a captivating caption for an epic photo of yourself on vacation vs. stating ‘this is me at the beach’ can set different tones.
+Your ability to write a captivating caption vs. stating ‘this is me at the beach’ can help make you more interesting.

 Photofeeler is a good source for help with evaluating photos.
-Remember it is better to have fewer / higher quality photos than have that one extra unflattering photo that might offset the rest of the good ones (you are only as attractive as your worst photo).
+Remember it is better to have fewer / higher quality photos than have that one extra unflattering photo (you are only as attractive as your worst photo).
 For a complimentary dating profile review - apps, photos, bio - contact me today!!!
 For additional advice with writing a bio and selecting apps, check out this FAQ.